REX4563/Movie-Review-Sentiment-Analysis/README.md

 # Movie-Review-Sentiment-Analysis
- A project to analyize IMDB movie recviews.
+ A project to analyize IMDB movie reviews.